TiendaNube/devhub-apps/docs/applications/nube-sdk/events.md

 }
 ```
 ️
-For more details about the `state.location` object, see the [state page](/docs/applications/nube-sdk/state#location-applocation).
+For more details about the `state.location` object, see the [state page](./state#location-applocation).

 ## `config:set`

-Dispatched by `script` to setup initial script configuration
+Dispatched by `app` to setup initial script configuration

 ```typescript title="Example"
 nube.send("config:set", () => ({